Gareth Widdop: Warrington Wolves

 Widdop made his début at in the 18–8 away defeat against Wakefield Trinity on 16 February 2020.

 In round 2 of the 2021 Super League season, Widdop scored two tries in a 44–12 victory over Leigh.
 In round 7, he scored a hat-trick in Warrington's 38–12 victory over Castleford.
 The following week, he scored two tries in a 62–18 victory over Salford.
 Widdop played a total of 20 games for Warrington including their shock 19-0 elimination playoff loss to Hull Kingston Rovers.

 Widdop played a total of 15 games for Warrington in the 2022 Super League season as the club endured a difficult campaign finishing 11th.

 Castleford Tigers

 On 6 October 2022, it was confirmed that Widdop had signed for the Castleford Tigers on a two-year deal.

 Widdop played 21 games for Castleford in the Super League XXVIII season as the club finished 11th on the table narrowly avoiding relegation.

 On 18 October 2023, the Tigers announced that Widdop would depart the club by mutual consent, with Widdop later confirming his retirement from professional rugby league.

 Halifax Panthers

 On 23 December 2023, it was reported that Widdop would come out of retirement and sign for his hometown club Halifax to play in the RFL Championship in 2024.

+2025

+Widdop joined Huddersfield RUFC for the second half of season 2025 - where he played fullback and inside centre.